hirenvadalia/openpbs/test-scripts/readme.txt

    NOTE: This step MUST be run on your machine

 5. run 'python3 master.py &> master.log' from this dir as yourself on first node
+   for native install, run 'python3 master.py --nocon &> master.log' from this dir as yourself on first node

 6. once above finish, you should have 'results' dir in current dir, copy info.txt and master.log in it, tar 'results'